-5 The RUL for iron is based on unpleasant taste of the water and staining of laundry.
-Iron is an essential nutrient, but some people who drink water with iron levels well above the RUL could develop deposits of iron in a number of organs of the body.
+2 The recommended upper limit for iron is based on unpleasant taste of the water and staining of laundry.
+Iron is an essential nutrient, but some people who drink water with iron levels well above the recommended upper limit could develop deposits of iron in a number of organs of the body.

-6 For healthy individuals, the sodium intake from water is not important because a much greater intake of sodium takes place from salt in the diet.
-However, sodium levels above the RUL may be of concern to individuals on a sodium restricted diet.
+3 For healthy individuals, the sodium intake from water is not important, because a much greater intake of sodium takes place from salt in the diet.
+However, sodium levels above the recommended upper limit may be of concern to individuals on a sodium restricted diet.